MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ---
 # Metadata
 og_title: FRICOSIPY | The Surface Energy Balance
-og_description: Explanation of the Surface Energy Balance
+og_description: Explanation of the processes and parameterisations used to resolve the Surface Energy Balance (SEB)
 ---

 # Surface Energy Balance